Periodic points and topological restriction homology

 \subsection{Organization}

-The proof of \cref{thm:simple_main_thm} splits into two pieces, and these proofs are the first two parts of this paper.
+We first give a short proof of \cref{thm:simple_main_thm} in the special case where $X$ is a compact ENR.
+We then proceed with the general case.
+The proof splits into two pieces, and these proofs are the first two parts of this paper.
 In \cref{part:unwinding} we prove that the right triangle commutes using the string diagram calculus developed in \cite{mp2}.
 In \cref{part:varying} we prove the left two triangles commute, by extending certain functors on the category of equivariant spectra to shadow functors on the bicategory of equivariant parameterized spectra.
 In \cref{part:fiberwise} we prove \cref{thm:fiberwise_main_thm}.